guoyaoo/Zhangwei.github.io/_publications/number-7.md

 ---
-title: "Conceptual design and optimization of an ITER-type ICRF antenna on CFETR"
+title: "7.Conceptual design and optimization of an ITER-type ICRF antenna on CFETR"
 collection: publications
 category: manuscripts
 permalink: /publication/number-7